Great-Sun-Group/credex-core/docs/develop/dev_env_setup.md

 2. Create a `.env` file in the root of the project based on `.env.example` and fill in the required environment variables (see below).
 3. `git checkout -b new-branch-name` to start local development

+### Using Devcontainers with VS Code

+Devcontainers provide a consistent, reproducible development environment across different machines.
+This project is set up to use devcontainers, which encapsulate the development environment in a Docker container.

+To use devcontainers:

+1. Ensure you have the "Remote - Containers" extension installed in VS Code.
+2. Open the project folder in VS Code.
+3. When prompted, click "Reopen in Container" or use the command palette (F1) and select "Remote-Containers: Reopen in Container".
+4. VS Code will build the devcontainer (this may take a few minutes the first time) and open the project inside the container.

+Benefits of using devcontainers:
+- Consistent development environment across team members
+- Easy onboarding for new developers
+- Isolation from the host system
+- Pre-configured development tools and extensions

 ### GitHub Codespaces